Haverford College: Athletics

 Haverford College competes at the NCAA Division III level in the Centennial Conference.

-Haverford is home to the only varsity cricket team in the United States.
-Haverford's cricket team (started in 1833) is generally accepted as the first cricket club exclusively for Americans and won The Intercollegiate Cricket Association (which existed from 1881 to 1924) championship 19 times.
+Haverford has the only varsity cricket team in the United States.
+Cricket was first played at the college briefly in the late 1830s, and it returned in 1856.
+The Haverford team won The Intercollegiate Cricket Association (which existed from 1881 to 1924) championship 19 times.

 Its men's and women's track and field and cross country teams have succeeded in their division, with men's cross country winning the 2010 Cross Country Division III National Championships.

 Haverford's men's soccer team is among the nation's oldest, having won its first intercollegiate match in 1905 against Harvard College, and in 2015 made it to quarterfinals of the NCAA Division III Championships.

 Haverford's fencing team has competed since the early 1930s and is a member of both the Middle Atlantic Collegiate Fencing Association (MACFA) and the National Intercollegiate Women's Fencing Association (NIWFA).

 Several Haverford athletic teams are competitive in the Centennial Conference; for example, women's basketball won the 2014 Centennial Conference Championship and progressed to the second round of the NCAA Division III women's basketball tournament.
 Women's softball also won Centennial Conference titles in 2006, 2014, and in 2016.
 The 2016 team advanced to the Super Regional tournament.
 The Men's Lacrosse team won the Centennial Conference Championship in 2010.

 Despite the rest of the Centennial Conference choosing to play sports in the spring of 2021 (as well as their academic rivals in the NESCAC), Haverford decided to opt-out of competition due to COVID-19 concerns.